To Change Your Results, Change How You Think

-When it comes to performance in complex IT systems development, we also want to do better,but often this discussion simply stops at just that — “doing better.”
+When it comes to performance in complex IT systems development, we also want to do better, but often this discussion simply stops at just that — “doing better.”
 We want to be faster and cheaper and to deliver more features.

 How can we look at the different areas that we’re not thinking about together and mathematically assess how they affect our performance?
 To not operate on “gut feelings,” which might have a place (especially for entrepreneurs) but to actually agree on real facts that determine our reality.
 And when we have assessed what factually makes up our reality, let’s calculate it together.
-In order to know that these things are right, let’s calculate the numbers and either verify or dispute what we might have intuitively thought.
+In order to know these things are right, let’s calculate the numbers and either verify or dispute what we might have intuitively thought.

-When hard numbers enter the equation, you actually can have robust discussions on what is right and wrong.
+When hard numbers enter the equation, you can actually have robust discussions on what is right and wrong.
 This is healthy for any organization.
 “How much does this mean to us?
 How important is this?
 Are there other areas that should be more important for us to address?”
 It’s not “if we should address it,” it’s “what to address, and how important is it?”
 With causal thinking and hard numbers, we can prioritize and plan rationally.

-So, leaders should get out of the “next year we need to do 20% more” mode, or saying “We need a higher share price” or “We need to deliver more projects” or “We need to save more money.”
-That’s not leadership — it’s passing the buck because they drop these directives on their team with no guidance on how to they should meet those targets.
+So, leaders should get out of the “next year we need to do 20% more” mode, or stop saying “We need a higher share price” or “We need to deliver more projects” or “We need to save more money.”
+That’s not leadership — it’s passing the buck because they drop these directives on their team with no guidance on how they should meet those targets.

 Looking at what delivers the results.
+That’s causal thinking.